 In addition, a glass break detector is perfect for people who have a glass door or window in their kitchen.
 If you are ever worried about burglars breaking through your kitchen door or window, a glass break detector can alert you to the danger.

 Many people love their gas stoves for their superior cooking action but fail to realize they can be hazardous if used incorrectly.
 Gas stoves emit carbon monoxide, which in large quantities can be fatal to humans.

 While most people don’t have a problem using their gas stoves, it only takes one time or one operational failure to occur for the worst to happen.

 Getting a carbon monoxide detector installed in your kitchen is essential for keeping your home safe.

-To keep your home safe and your kitchen free from hazards, call Pelican State Protection for home automation.
+To keep your home safe and your kitchen free from hazards, call Pelican State Protection, LLC for home automation.
 Pelican State Protection will ensure your home is automated with sensitive detectors so you know what is happening in your kitchen at all times.